*How to have an awesome beach wedding in Pismo Beach –

 Find out if your beach location requires a permit and even allows weddings on the beach.
 The Central Coast beaches all have different agencies who are in charge of the beaches and permits.
 Each beach has different requirements, permits, and fees.
 Knowing the rules before you set up a wedding will save you from having to cancel your wedding because the beach patrol shuts it down because you didn’t have a permit.
 Also, if a couple has paid for a permit and you set up your wedding there, it could ruin it for the couple who paid for the permit.
 Imagine your guests crashing the other couple’s wedding.

-For a wedding in Pismo Beach, a beach permit is required to get married on the beach there.
+But, for a wedding in Pismo Beach, a beach permit is required to get married on the beach there.

 If you hire Coastal California Wedding, we know all about the local beach permits in Pismo Beach, Avila Beach, and Morro Bay.